Information and resources aimed to help you during the crisis.

 Border permit: A border pass is required to enter South Australia from any other State.
 You must complete a Cross Border Travel Application at least 72 hours prior to arrival.

-COVID-19 testing: Commercial Transport and Freight Services operators travelling from a “Prohibited or Restricted Zone” are required to undertake a COVID-19 test within 24 hours of entering South Australia unless they can provide evidence of a COVID-19 test, or a COVID-19 test result, that is not more than 7 days old.
+COVID-19 testing: Commercial Transport and Freight Services operators travelling from a “Prohibited or Restricted Zone” are required to provide evidence of a negative COVID-19 test result not more than 7 days old or submit to COVID-19 testing in South Australia.